 - (a) Repeat examinations will be conducted for students who obtain an 'F' grade.
-Students, except those enrolled in the LL.M programme, with a C or C+ grade may also opt to write repeats to improve their grade, if necessary, to achieve a CGPA of 3.00. - (b) The repeat or improvement examination shall be for the marks assigned to the examination component of the course, and the remaining shall be the marks already obtained for the project and viva voce or other evaluation component, as the case may be.
+Students, except those enrolled in the LL.M programme, with a CGPA of less than 3.00 may also opt to write the repeat examinations of the courses they are registered in, to improve their grade to achieve a CGPA of 3.00. - (b) The repeat or improvement examination shall be for the marks assigned to the examination component of the course, and the remaining shall be the marks already obtained for the project and viva voce or other evaluation component, as the case may be. - (c) Students who wish to attempt a repeat examination shall apply for the same, individually in each subject where an examination is sought, and shall pay the requisite fee 3 days prior to the date of the exam.

-- (c) Students who wish to attempt a repeat examination shall apply for the same, individually in each subject where an examination is sought, and shall pay the requisite fee 3 days prior to the date of the exam. - (d) Elective courses In case a student fails in an elective course, they may resubmit an improved written submissions/seminar paper on the same topic within ten days of the declaration of results, with or without a fresh paper presentation.
+(d) Elective courses - In case a student fails in an elective course, they may resubmit an improved written submissions/seminar paper on the same topic within ten days of the declaration of results, with or without a fresh paper presentation.